sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/bin_to_bcd.md

 This example assumes that there are signals in the environment (`clk`, `rst_n`, `start_conversion`, `binary_input`) for controlling the bin_to_bcd block's operation.

-Note that proper synchronization must be considered when interfacing with this module, especially regarding the `i_start` signal, the input binary data, and the handling of the `o_done` signal.
-Additionally, `i_rst_n` should be asserted to ensure the FSM starts in the `S_IDLE` state upon power-up or whenever a reset is required.
+Note: ensure proper synchronization when interfacing with this module, especially regarding the `i_start` signal, the input binary data, and the handling of the `o_done` signal.
+Additionally, `i_rst_n` should assert to ensure the FSM starts in the `S_IDLE` state upon power-up or whenever a reset is required.

 Remember to instantiate this module with a suitable clock rate so that the conversion process completes within the required time frame for the given application.